cscvlab/SKS-Homography/README.md

 conditional branch judgments, data copy or exchange, OpenCV data structures, etc., which severely influence the speed.
 ![image](imgs/CPU-runtime.png)
 ### GPU Runtime
 Runtime of multiple homographies computation in parallel on GPU is meaningful for both the feature-based RANSAC pipelines and the deep homography pipelines.
 Specifically, each $4$-point homography is assigned to one thread of GPU for computation and the program statements will be sequentially executed by a GPU CUDA core.
+The total runtime of all algorithms for small numbers ($\leq10$K) of homographies in Table increases slightly with the increase of the numbers.
+This is because the parallel computation of small numbers of homographies don't trigger all 10496 CUDA cores of NVIDIA 3090 GPU.
 ![image](imgs/GPU-runtime.png)
 From the tables, the fastest ACA algorithm can run about $\textbf{70M}$ times on CPU and $\textbf{4G}$ times on GPU.

-dfkjj

-fda

-$\alpha$